 Foz do Douro is the beach area where the river merges with the Atlantic.
 The lighthouse (Farolim de Felgueiras) had walkways with Porto’s coastline in view.

-We stopped several times to watch swirling water & crashing waves spill over rocks — a dramatic seascape.
+We stopped several times to watch swirling water & crashing waves spill over rocks — dramatic.

 Lots of yellow at the Pergola da Foz promenade